sornas/site-v2/website/pages/index_en.md

 By working together with us to arrange activities you get a perfect opporunity to meet these students and create an interest for you as a future employer.

-# Contact

-Do you have a question?
-Don't hesitate to contact us!
-You can reach us on Facebook, but we are more available in our [Slack group](https://lithe-kod.slack.com/).

-If you haven't already joined our Slack group, you can do so using the following [link](https://lithe-kod.slack.com/signup), **You need to use your LiU e-mail address**.

-## E-Mail

-* PR - Erik Mattfolk - pr@lithekod.se

-## Mailing address

-LiTHe kod Kårallen, Universitetet 581 83 Linköping